Floriannue/CORApy/readme_florian2.md

 - One test file per function - everything must have a unit test
 - Port ALL MATLAB test cases exactly
 - Add edge cases found in examples and documentation and add missing edge cases by comparing against MATLAB behavior
-- Examples must no have tests
+- Examples must not have tests

 ### Code structure
 - Classes start with capital letter: `zonotope` → `Zonotope`